 Once the desired temperature has been reached, carefully remove the pork shoulder from the oven.
 It is important to let the pork shoulder rest for about 15-20 minutes before slicing or pulling it apart.
 This allows the juices to redistribute and the meat to become tender.

-See also How to cook mahi mahi with skin
+See also How long to cook white castle burgers in microwave

 Remember that the internal temperature of the meat will continue to rise slightly during the resting period, so take this into consideration when determining the final temperature.